harrypaas1/fast-neural-network/README.md

 ## License

-Fast Neural Network is open source and is available under the MIT license.
+Fast Neural Network is open source and is available under the GNU Public license.
 You are free to use, modify, and distribute the code as you see fit.
 See the LICENSE file for more information.